Search

 • Member – Family Law Section of the Law Council of Australia

-• Representing clients at other court events, including interim hearings and Magellan matters.
+• Representing clients at other court events, including interim hearings, and at private mediations involving multiple parties.

-• Drafting agreements for clients, including binding child support and binding financial agreements.
+• Drafting agreements for clients, including binding child support and binding financial agreements for high net worth individuals.

 Areas of Expertise